 Brief Job Description: Perform manual TIG (GTAW) welding for a range of standard welding job requirements.
-This is for a skilled welder who can weld different materials (carbon steel, aluminum, nickel, titanium, copper and stainless steel) in various positions and prepare various joints including corner, butt, fillet and tee.
-Set-up and prepare for operations interpreting the right information from the WPS.
+This is for a skilled welder who can weld different materials (carbon steel, low alloy steel) in various positions and prepare various joints including corner, fillet and tee.
+It also involves set-up and preparation of the equipment and materials provided for operations and interpreting the right information from the WPS.